silvermarkg/OSD/README.md

-# PowerShell
+# OSD

-Contains PowerShell scripts
+Contains PowerShell scripts for use with OSD in Microsoft Deployment Toolkit and Configuration Manager